Associate of Science in Administration of Justice - Corrections (AS)

 - Demonstrate knowledge/ability to listen and engage in verbal communication with a variety of people, taking into consideration cultural customs, beliefs, and lifestyles.

 Upon successful completion of this degree, students will be prepared for careers or employment in the following fields: county jails, halfway houses, group homes, crisis centers, juvenile hall and victim service agencies.
 At the state level, employment opportunities exist with the Department of Corrections and Rehabilitation and the Department of Juvenile Justice.
+Note: Each corrections, probation and parole agency has specific employment and training requirements.

 This degree is not designed for transfer; however, the courses included in this degree may be transferable and apply to other degrees designed for transfer.